0xAK/WS-PRJ1/README.md

 Extract the following elements from the 1st page of books.toscrape.com:
 - full book title
 - price as float
-- rating as int
+- rating as int,

-Data should be stored as python list of dictionaries, where each book is dictionary e.g. :
+Data should be stored as python list of dictionaries, where each book is dictionary, e.g. :

   {